Éléments de géométrie algébrique: Chapters

 In addition to the actual chapters, an extensive "Chapter 0" on various preliminaries was divided between the volumes in which the treatise appeared.
 Topics treated range from category theory, sheaf theory and general topology to commutative algebra and homological algebra.
 The longest part of Chapter 0, attached to Chapter IV, is more than 200 pages.

 Grothendieck never gave permission for the 2nd edition of EGA I to be republished, so copies are rare but found in many libraries.
 The work on EGA was finally disrupted by Grothendieck's departure first from IHÉS in 1970 and soon afterwards from the mathematical establishment altogether.
-Grothendieck's incomplete notes on EGA V can be found at Grothendieck Circle.

 In historical terms, the development of the EGA approach set the seal on the application of sheaf theory to algebraic geometry, set in motion by Serre's basic paper FAC.
 It also contained the first complete exposition of the algebraic approach to differential calculus, via principal parts.
 The foundational unification it proposed (see for example unifying theories in mathematics) has stood the test of time.

 EGA has been scanned by NUMDAM and is available at their website under "Publications mathématiques de l'IHÉS", volumes 4 (EGAI), 8 (EGAII), 11 (EGAIII.1re), 17 (EGAIII.2e), 20 (EGAIV.1re), 24 (EGAIV.2e), 28 (EGAIV.3e) and 32 (EGAIV.4e).